typesense/typesense-website/docs-site/content/overview/use-cases.md

 ---
+title: "Typesense Use Cases and Examples"
-description: "What Typesense is good at: search-as-you-type, faceted browsing, geo search, multi-tenant search, federated search, semantic search, recommendations, and RAG."
+description: "Explore Typesense use cases including search-as-you-type, faceted browsing, geo and multi-tenant search, semantic search, recommendations, and RAG."
 ---

 # Typesense Use Cases